When talking rules (of any kind) I often quote:

 “Rules are for guidance of the wise,

-and the enslavement of fools.”
+and the obedience of fools.”

 (Attributed variously to Douglas Bader, David Ogilvy and others, so hard pin down originality.)

 However far you choose to push information metaphors back into the fundamentals of physical reality, the processing of information can be thought of as a game.
 Life, the universe and everything are there to be gamed.
 We call this evolution.

 Evolution of anything is about applying the rules of the game, algorithmically, whilst at the same time evolving the rules, creatively.
 And as with any evolution, the game needs to be 99% algorithmic and 1% creative; many identical repeats with only a few significant mutations, otherwise we have chaos and no species can emerge.
 And emerge they must, since we can only ever know and name a new species with hindsight.
 Species of anything that is, cosmological objects, biological beings or cultural artefacts – even cultural artefacts like the contents and processes of science and the humanities.

 So rules are there to be broken, so that new better rules can emerge, but this relies on us mostly, conservatively agreeing to mostly abide by, or at least respect, the existing rules.